Kalasky/spotifly/README.md

 - c.
 Enter the following URL for the OAuth Redirect URL: http://localhost:8888/api/twitch/callback
 - d.
 Select the "Chat Bot" category then click on the "Create" button.
 - e.
-Click on the "Manage" button and copy the Client ID and Client Secret to the same text file you used for the Spotify Client ID and Client Secret.
+Click on the "Manage" button and copy the Client ID and Client Secret (```"New Secret" button```) to the same text file you used for the Spotify Client ID and Client Secret.
 You will need these later.

 ## Installation